tomasort/MDP_Solver/README.md

 ### Input file
 The input file can contain lines such as:
-* Comment lines that start with # and are ignored (as are blanklines)
+* Comment lines that start with # and are ignored

 * Rewards/costs lines of the form 'name = value' where value is an integer